 parenting time order grants time between the parent who does not have custody, and the children.
 The Michigan Child Custody Act (Michigan Compiled Laws (MCL) 722.27a(1-3), MSA 25.312(7a)) states:

 Parenting time shall be granted to a parent in accordance with the best interests of the child.
 It is presumed to be in the best interests of a child for the child to have a strong relationship with both of his or her parents.
 Except as otherwise provided in this section, parenting time shall be granted to a parent in a frequency, duration, and type reasonably calculated to promote a strong relationship between the child and the parent granted parenting time.
 If the parents of a child agree on parenting time terms, the court shall order the parenting time terms unless the court determines on the record by clear and convincing evidence that the parenting time terms are not in the best interests of the child.
 A child has a right to parenting time with a parent unless it is shown on the record by clear and convincing evidence that it would endanger the child's physical, mental, or emotional health.

 During the person's parenting time, that parent is responsible for all routine decisions affecting the child.

 Parenting Time Enforcement

-A party may also contact an attorney to file a motion requesting a change in the parenting time order.
+A party may also contact an attorney, who may file a motion to change on the party's behalf.